-The proposal is to erect a new sheltered housing scheme.
+The proposal is to erect a new single new dwelling with garage.

-The proposal will entail the removal of several trees and TG3 within the centre of the site.
+The proposal will entail the removal of six trees within the development site.
 The tree loss will be insignificant in the wider landscape.
 The building will be within close proximity, but outside of canopy spreads of retained trees.
 The elevations nearest buildings do not have any significant windows and the trees will not cause any unreasonable nuisance to the building.
-No pruning will be required to provide clearance of the new building and the separation is good as illustrated on the illustrative plan.
+No pruning will be required to provide clearance of the new building and the separation is good as illustrated on the plan.

-The proposed building makes good use of the space available allowing the good quality trees to be retained with ample space around the perimeter of the site, whilst retaining the B quality trees on the Talbot Road frontage.
+The proposed building makes good use of the space available allowing the good quality trees to be retained with ample space around the perimeter of the site, whilst retaining the vast majority of B quality trees on the overall site.